Robin’s Journey2026-05-12T20:26:23+00:00

 5. Head On

-Just before Thanksgiving, Tom accepted a day-long work assignment at a branch location of his company.
-His boss had asked him to take the place of a co-worker who refused to go.
+Less than two months later, just before Thanksgiving, Tom was assigned to work at a branch location of his company.
 As he drove to the location, he crossed a bridge over a culvert and hit ice, losing control of our truck.
 He found himself on the wrong side of the road, in the path of an oncoming car.
 He thought his life was over.
 Just before impact, the tires found pavement and he was able to pull hard to the right.
 He drove off the road into an enormous Ponderosa pine.
-It stopped the truck with its long branches, before it reached the tree trunk.
+It’s long branches stopped the truck before it hit the trunk.
 The truck was totaled but Tom wasn’t injured.
 We thanked God, grateful beyond measure that he was okay!
-We talked again about finding a church home.
+We talked about finding a church home.

 6. I See